 Watering and Feeding

-While it appreciates moist soil during the summer, be careful to not over water as the plant cannot tolerate wet soil for extended periods of time.
+While it appreciates moist soil during the summer, be careful not to overwater as the plant cannot tolerate wet soil for extended periods.

 Since the plant goes into dormancy during the winter, let the soil dry out between waterings in the cold weather.